luciangreen/Goal-Pattern/README.md

 # Goal-Pattern
-Scans, Analyses, Scheduled and Automatically Completes Work
+Scans, Analyses, Schedules and Automatically Completes Work

 A Prolog-based daemon service that runs continuously to scan, plan, and report on work patterns and goals.